MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-and-edit-forms.md

 ## Preview your form
 The form designer displays a WYSIWYG preview in the center of the authoring environment.
-Changes to the form instantly reflect in the preview so you see how the form will appear to app users.
-Notice that you can also select elements in the preview such as fields, sections, or tabs and then update the properties for that element in the property pane.
+Changes to the form appear in the preview so you see how the form will display for app users.
+Notice that you can select elements in the preview such as fields, sections, or tabs and then update the properties for that element in the property pane.

 > [!div class="mx-imgBorder"]
 > ![](media/form-preview.png "Form designer preview")